Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 Ethical Dilemmas and The Cost of Recovery

-The thin oxygen density, harsh weather, and strong wind made the situation difficult for the recovery of the bodies.
+The thin oxygen density, harsh weather, and strong winds made the situation difficult for the recovery of the bodies.
 Almost all dead bodies are left behind by the fellow members.
 This sounds unethical, but this is the undeniable fact of the mountain.
-Due to the extreme altitude and treacherous terrain, rescue missions are near impossible.
+Due to the extreme altitude and treacherous terrain, rescue missions are nearly impossible.

 Image of a dead body being recovered.